Justification and Epistemic Agency. Synthese (2023).

 Is it ever aesthetically permissible to engage in acts of cultural appropriation?
 This paper argues that often it is not.
 It provides a normative framework for understanding how aesthetic reasons operate, and argues that we often have aesthetic reasons not to engage in cultural appropriation.

 Paper on Epistemic Agency - Argues that the ability to form justified beliefs is a necessary condition for epistemic agency.
-Email me to discuss.
+Email me for a draft.